 The actions described in this section are executed in the top part of Column A of Figure 2.
 See also, Section 9.2.

 Execution starts at "Start" state of Column A of Figure 2.
-Rule A20's uses judgement from the local "fitness server" to select a definite boolean up/down status for each participating server.
+Rule A20's uses recent success & failures in accessing other public projection stores to select a hard boolean up/down status for each participating server.